appbaseio/Docs/content/docs/data/Zapier.md

 -   Import via ABC CLI,
 -   Use the Zapier integration to import from over 1,500+ supported apps such as Typeform, Google Sheets, Mailchimp.

-In this doc, we will walkthrough the process of importing using this Zapier integration using Google Sheets as an example input source.
+In this doc, we will walk through the process of importing using this Zapier integration using Google Sheets as an example input source.

 Zapier allows connecting apps you use everyday to automate your work and be more productive.
 You can read more about Zapier over [here](https://zapier.com).